2018 is here, with it the end of the holidays and the beginning of getting back to work.

 I’m always looking for a spark of info and sometimes a class or video can be just the trick.
 Recently I was given a gift of the Scott Christensen video, 3 Landscape Studies (http://lilipubsorders.com/CHRISTENSEN-Scott/products/20/) by my wife for Christmas.
 I love his work—mostly western mountain landscapes in the tradition of Edgar Payne.
 So many have been influenced by this painter that I was a bit shy to adapt too many of his techniques but I can honestly say that a few things he stressed hit home for me and might have improved my work.

-He uses a very limited palette —Titanium white, Ultramarine blue, Permanent Red, and Lemon Yellow Cad.—ad to this two self mixed colors, a grey built out of those colors in somewhat equal amounts and a yellowish tan khaki —again mixed from those basic colors.
+He uses a very limited palette —Titanium white, Ultramarine blue, Permanent Red, and Lemon Yellow Cad.—ad to these two self-mixed colors, a grey built out of those colors in somewhat equal amounts and a yellowish-tan khaki —again mixed from those basic colors.
 I found this interesting and simple —a good thing, especially for me, as I tend to go off the deep end with my color.
 The big change is no Ocher and Alizarin Crimson and Cadmium Red or Orange —All very prominent colors on my palette.
-The red in not overly saturated —like Cadmium so it takes a bit more to warm things up and it’s not as dominant in a mix.
+The red is not overly saturated —like Cadmium so it takes a bit more to warm things up and it’s not as dominant in a mix.
 This gets a bit more paint in —especially in darks, something everyone always runs short on.
-Darks shade either blue or red.
-I mix Ultramarine Blue—a somewhat de saturated color to begin with at 60-70%, to Alizarin at 30-40% and a bit of yellow (2%) to get my darkest dark.
+The dark shade is either blue or red.
+I mix Ultramarine Blue—a somewhat desaturated color to begin with at 60-70%, to Alizarin at 30-40%, and a bit of yellow (2%) to get my darkest dark.
 Permanent red —not being as saturated requires a bit more paint. but it’s easier to mix at about a 50/50 blue and red +the Yellow.